 On its own, polyurethane foam, or memory foam, is highly flammable.
 It’s basically solidified gasoline.
 So to protect the material, it’s doused in flame retardants.
 A common flame retardant used is called PBDEs, which stands for polybrominated diphenyl ethers.
 This chemical has been linked to cognitive impairment, memory loss, as well as delayed puberty, hormone disruption, and cancer.

 As with all toxins, the severity of your negative reaction will depend on the extent of your exposure to it.
 The trouble with giving a clear “yes” or “no” answer about the effects of memory foam on your health is that studies are too vague.
-There is practically no way to truly test the long term effects and the likelihood of the VOCs from your mattress being the cause of health problems.
+There is practically no way to truly test the long-term effects and the likelihood of the VOCs (volatile organic compounds) from your mattress being the cause of health problems.
 The chemicals themselves are proven to be dangerous, but they are only as dangerous to you as much as you are exposed to them.

 The memory foam itself is made of some ingredients you want to avoid.
-If you are chemical sensitive or have allergy issues, then a conventional memory foam mattress may just aggravate the conditions.
+If you are chemically sensitive or have allergy issues, then conventional memory foam mattresses may just aggravate the conditions.
 The chances are that you could be repeatedly exposed to those chemicals because of your mattress off-gassing for months after you purchased it.

 There is reason enough to say that memory foam is bad for your health just by reason of the flame retardant treatments it undergoes.
 There are many known toxins in those mixes.
 Luckily, more manufacturers are starting to make low-VOC mattresses.
 This means you will still have to be around the chemicals, but not in doses that could cause real harm.
 In essence, your level of exposure or harm is up to you through your choice of which mattress to buy.